Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Methods

 \subsubsection{Priors and Constraints}

 To address non-identifiability and enforce non-negativity of the regression lines in model (\ref{f2}), we introduce constraints through the following priors:

-where $TN(0, \zeta, \rho^2 )$ is the truncated normal distribution, obtained by truncating the normal distribution $N(\zeta, \rho^2)$ from below, with the truncation threshold set to 0, and $U(a, b)$ is the uniform distribution on the interval $(a, b)$ for real numbers $a < b$.
+where $\mathcal{TN}(0, \tilde{\mu}, \tilde{\sigma}^2 )$ is the truncated normal distribution, obtained by truncating the normal distribution $\mathcal{N}(\tilde{\mu}, \tilde{\sigma}^2)$ from below, with the truncation threshold set to 0, and $\mathcal{U}(a, b)$ is the uniform distribution on the interval $(a, b)$ for real numbers $a < b$.

-The first row of (\ref{f4}) enforces nonnegative intercepts ($c_0$ and $d_0$) and slopes ($c_1$ and $d_1$) for the regression lines of each group.
-This constraint is consistent with our motivating study, where the absolute change from baseline primarily increases over time.
-Note that the parameters $\zeta$ and $\rho^2$ need not be identical for each fixed effect if prior information were available.
-The subsequent two rows of (\ref{f4}) eliminate the non-identifiability issue by constraining the standard deviations of random effects.
-This is accomplished by selecting an appropriate value of $\omega$.
-We recommend setting $\omega = 1/2$, based on the ``two-sigma rule'' \citep{upton2014dictionary}, which ensures that each individual expected trajectory has a high probability of being nonnegative.
-Overall, this guarantees that fixed effects $c_0, c_1, d_0, d_1$ are identifiable from the data, making valid estimates possible.
-Although it may also be possible to use slightly larger values for $\omega$.
-The numerical study in the following section demonstrates effectiveness of priors (\ref{f4}) in successfully addressing the non-identifiability issue.
+The first row of (\ref{f4}) enforces non-negative intercepts ($c_0$ and $d_0$) and slopes ($c_1$ and $d_1$) for each group's regression lines, a crucial condition for identifiability consistent with our motivating study's predominantly increasing absolute change from baseline.
+Note that $\tilde{\mu}$ and $\tilde{\sigma}^2$ need not be identical for each fixed effect if prior information is available.
+The next three rows of (\ref{f4}) address non-identifiability by constraining the standard deviations of the random effects (the $\tau$ parameters) through uniform priors.
+These priors are bounded by fixed effects and $\omega$, where $\omega$ is learned from data via its own uniform prior over $(b_L, b_U)$.
+This structure ensures estimated individual true trajectories are highly likely to be non-negative, which, in turn, enables fixed effect identification and valid estimates.
+Finally, the last rows specify that correlations are constrained to lie between -1 and 1.

+We establish minimally informative priors by setting $\tilde{\mu}$ as a constant near zero and $\tilde{\sigma}^2$ as a large, non-negative constant.
+From our experience, the selection of $b_L$ and $b_U$ is quite flexible; we recommend $b_L \le 2 \le b_U$ based on the ``two-sigma rule'' \citep{upton2014dictionary} and, specifically, set $b_L = 1.2$ and $b_U = 2.4$.
+In the outcome model (\ref{f2}), we use a minimally informative inverse gamma distribution for $\sigma^2$.